Istanbul during the Ottoman Era

-Istanbul during Ottoman Empire in the eyes of a European – 19th Century Oriental Lifestyle
+Istanbul during the Ottoman Empire from the Eyes of a European Officer

 Helmuth Karl Bernhard von Moltke was born in 1800 as the son of a Danish officer.
 Moltke attracted attention due to his intelligence and success since the early days he joined the Prussian army.
 He also served as an advisor and a teacher in the Ottoman Army between 1835-1839.